BBC2’s Million Pound Menu sees two sets of restaurateurs compete for investment, trialling their breakthrough concept to the paying public.

 Pop-up and park-up

-Mobile food trucks and pop-up restaurants are providing the break-through new and expanding business need to reach customers.
+Next on the menu is mobile food trucks and pop-up restaurants are providing the break-through new and expanding business need to reach customers.

 Food trucks have come a long way from just hot-dogs and ice-cream.
 Today they offer everything from coffees to curries.
 Low-cost and low-overhead, they can go to their customers, and are likely to be found in places with a heavy footfall.